 Before proceeding with electrical connections, make certain that supply voltage, frequency, phase, and ampacity are as specified on the unit rating plate.
-See unit wiring label for proper field high- and low-voltage wiring.
-Make all electrical connections in accordance with the NEC and any local codes or ordinances that may apply.
+See unit wiring label for proper field high- and low-voltage any local codes or ordinances that may apply.
 Use copper wire only.